Explore-the-world-of-music/ttds-search-engine/notes_Sebastian.md

 -	Topic search for a user to get new inspiration about songs he/she might like

+<ins>IMPLEMENTATION NOTES</ins>

 <ins>How to combine Boolean and ranked search?</ins>

 For ranked queries each term in the query is checked for its (relative) frequency.
 For the different Boolean operators this is interpreted as follows:

 -	AND: Count how often each term occurs only in the relevant documents.
 -	AND NOT: Count how often t1 occurs only in the relevant documents.
-The occurences for t2 are 0 for all relevant documents (as given by Boolean search)
+The occurrences for t2 are 0 for all relevant documents (as given by Boolean search)
 -	OR: Count how often each term occurs only in the relevant documents
 -	OR NOT: Count how often t1 occurs only in the relevant documents and multiply by 100, if t2 is not in the document “+1” is added
 -	Phrase: How often is phrase in relevant documents